Angular 9/8 SEO: Rendering Your App on Server-side with Angular Universal

-In this tutorial, we'll see in a 3 easy steps how you can render your Angular 8 application on the server to make it SEO-friendly and boost its performance using the Angular Universal technology.
+In this tutorial, we'll be learning about Angular 9 SEO and we'll see by example in a 3 easy steps how you can render your Angular 9 application on the server to make it SEO friendly and boost its performance using the Angular Universal technology.

 Head to a new command-line interface and run the following commands:

 You would need to have Node.JS and NPM installed on your machine.

 Next, run the following command to initialize a project: